canchen-cc/canchen-cc.github.io/_pages/about.md

 # About Me {#about-me}

 Hi!
-I’m Can Chen, a first-year PhD student in Data Science at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu), [University of California San Diego](https://www.ucsd.edu/).
+I am Can Chen, a second-year PhD student in Data Science at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu), [University of California San Diego](https://www.ucsd.edu/).

 I am broadly interested in machine learning and natural language processing, particularly in problems involving alignment, controllability, and safety, which are especially relevant in the context of large language models (LLMs).